pablogila/OclimaxPlus/README.md

 An example of a batch job for a folder called **pbe-d3**, with a **cc-2_PhonDOS.phonon** file inside each of the subfolders, would be:
 `pbe-d3, cc-2_PhonDOS.phonon`

+Notice that before execution, if any *.csv, *.phonon, *.params or *.oclimax file is found in the working directory, it will be moved to a 'UNFINISHED_FILES' folder.

 ## Suggestions and Citation